yeti/manticore-django/README.md

 ### Known Issues

-* If multiple DATABASE_HOSTS are provided, i.e., Streaming Replication is enabled, then each project must have its own master and slave databases.
-The commands to archive and restore from backups are tightly coupled.
+* Each project must have its own database servers.
+Archiving, restoring, and Streaming Replication are tightly coupled to the database server.

 * If the script fails in `fab all` because your project database already exists (i.e., an upgrade), you can complete the upgrade with `fab createdb:True createapp2 deploy`.